 Sometimes, patients need a little more help to keep their denture in place, so their dental prosthetist may recommend denture adhesive.
 A small amount of adhesive is placed on the fitting surface of the denture before fitting it onto the gum to help keep the denture stable.

 7. What kind of food can you eat with dentures?

 If you wear dentures, at first, you must try to eat soft foods only.
 Unfortunately, in the early days, foods such as steak, raw vegetables, and raw fruit will be too difficult for a denture wearer to bite and chew.
 You’ll need approximately 12 months to introduce more difficult foods.
-Good choices include hot cereals, broth, soups, pudding, mashed potatoes, mashed or well-cooked vegetables, juice, yoghurt, cooked stews and pasta.
+Good choices include hot cereals, broth, soups, scrambled eggs, pudding, mashed potatoes, mashed or well-cooked vegetables, juice, yoghurt, cooked stews and pasta.

 8. Can you chew gum with false teeth?

 Chewing gum can help with saliva production, which is beneficial for denture wearers.
 Some brands are better than others, so it may take a little trial and error to find the brand that best suits you.
 We recommend sugarless gum, where possible.